 Prior to starting the front-end engineering and design works, PTTGC America conducted a $10 million pre-engineering feasibility study.
 Preliminary results were positive, prompting the company to move onto the next phase of investigation.
-PTTGC America’s front-end engineering and design contractors are now working to determine a cost estimate for the project.
-If the company has concerns about the economic viability of the project, it will examine the estimates more closely.
+PTTGCA and Daelim are now focused on securing project financing.

 Q5.
 How many jobs will result if this project goes forward?

-Thousands of construction jobs and hundreds of permanent jobs will be created if this project goes forward.
-Additionally, a complex of this size will no doubt create a multiplier effect in the local community.
-A detailed study will generate a better estimate of the precise number of jobs that would be created.
+Thousands of construction jobs and approximately 450 of permanent jobs will be created if this project goes forward.
+Additionally, a complex of this size will create a multiplier effect in the local community.

 Q6.
 What kinds of jobs would be available, and how can I apply for one of them?

 Petrochemical complexes employ highly skilled workers: chemical engineers, chemists, lab technicians and other well-paid employees.
 We will post information for job applications on this website and throughout the region if and when we make the determination to go forward.

 Q7.
 How long would it take to build the complex?